Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 As part of this project I have produced some automated tests Django's testing framework which is based on python unittest.

-I have demonstrated some proficiency in using these tests but the code does not have full coverage due to time constraints.
+I have demonstrated some proficiency in using these tests but the code does not have full coverage due to the complex nature of some parts of the website.
 If there are future releases I could endeavor to increase the number of tests and coverage of the code.

 #### About
 1. Test if the About page loads